 You’re working remotely repairing an aerial at a substation.
 You fall off the ladder and break your leg, that’s it, you’re on your own, right?
+Wrong!

-Wrong.
 You have a Lone Worker app that uses GPS locations, so by clicking the ‘help’ button you let your supervisor know you need immediate assistance, and they send a rescue team to your precise location.

 Why Are Lone Worker Safety Apps Important?

 With more and more people working remotely these days, either out in the field or alone in their homes, it is vital they have a way to check in with supervisors or get help in critical situations.
-Some lone worker systems involve using expensive, cumbersome external equipment that needs to be carried around all shift, this is not ideal when you have enough to carry or remember on a daily basis.
+Some lone worker systems involve using expensive, cumbersome external equipment that needs to be carried around all shift, this is not ideal when you already have enough to carry or remember on a daily basis.
 Lone worker apps, however, offer remote workers the necessary safety equipment with the ease of adding it to the technology they already have with them.

-Ensuring Working Alone is Safe, no Matter What Device you are Using
+Ensuring Working Alone is Safe, No Matter What Device You Are Using

-Great lone worker apps also work on older model Zero G mobile phones, landlines and even have capability to work with satellite phones.
+Great lone worker apps also work on older model Zero G mobile phones, landlines and even have the capability to work with satellite phones.
 Users should be able to use their app on a pc through Windows or any other browser.
 The best lone worker apps though allow you to use voice commands and access your solution through Siri or any Alexa Dot or Google Home device.

 1 (Source: https://www.bankmycell.com/blog/how-many-phones-are-in-the-world)